-Great Oaks Legacy has 106 AmeriCorps slots for our Tutor Corps Members.
-As AmeriCorps members, tutors will also be eligible for AmeriCorps benefits as defined by the AmeriCorps contract including::
+Great Oaks Legacy has 106 AmeriCorps slots for our Fellowship Members.
+As AmeriCorps members, fellows will also be eligible for AmeriCorps benefits as defined by the AmeriCorps contract including:

 No, it is not required.
-We know that living with fellow Tutor Corps members can ease the transition to a new location and contribute to tutors sense of mission, therefore improving the Tutor Corps year experience.
-For those reasons, we generally prefer that Tutor Corps members live in Teacher’s Village.
-However, tutors may elect to live offsite.
+We know that living with other Fellowship members can ease the transition to a new location and contribute to fellows sense of mission, therefore improving the Fellowship year experience.
+For those reasons, we generally prefer that Fellowship members live in Teacher’s Village.
+However, fellows may elect to live offsite.
 Please note that we are unable to provide any additional monetary benefit if you do not elect to live in Teacher’s Village.

-Tutors will be sent a housing survey close to the start of your term of service to pair roommates.
+Fellows will be sent a housing survey close to the start of your term of service to pair roommates.
 Factors such as gender, cleanliness, personality, interests and sleep schedule will be considered when making the pairings.
-We aim to place tutors with roommates that match their preferences.
+We aim to place fellows with roommates that match their preferences.
 However, as always, a certain amount of flexibility will be necessary when living in shared housing.

 The commitment runs from the beginning of August through the end of June.
 The school year calendar is typically finalized by the end of June.
 We will communicate an exact start date as soon as it is known.
 We generally follow the same calendar as Newark Public Schools (Thanksgiving, Winter and Spring breaks, federal holidays, etc.) with some exceptions.
 You can also check out our previous school year’s calendar on our page to get an idea of what next year’s calendar will look like like.